mazama923/dotfiles/README.md

 # dotfiles
-My dotfiles for macOS

-My dotfiles are managed by folder and deployed via symbolic links using [stow](https://www.gnu.org/software/stow/manual/stow.html).
+My dotfiles for macOS are managed by folder and deployed via symbolic links using [stow](https://www.gnu.org/software/stow/manual/stow.html).

-My git repo is located at the root of my user directory because my stow folder structure depends on this location.
+This repo is located at the root of my user directory because my stow folder structure depends on this location.

 Dry run of symbolic links: